stormasm/rust-hackernews/hn00/examples/Readme.md

 * cre ex01 ./data/in/

-Make a client request and write the body out to stdout.
+Make a reqwest client request to hn and write the body out to redis.

 * cre ex02

-Make a client request and write the body out to redis.

-* cre ex03

 Use hyper as a client to make a request